Peter Wallenberg Sr.: Career

-He began his career in 1953 at Atlas Copco AB.
+He began his career in 1953 at Atlas Copco.
 Wallenberg worked at its subsidiary in the United States from 1956 to 1959 and was CEO of its subsidiary in Rhodesia from 1959 to 1962 and in Congo from 1960 to 1962 and in England from 1962 to 1967.
 He was CEO of Atlas Copco MCT AB (Mining and Construction Technique) in Stockholm from 1968 to 1970 and Vice CEO of Atlas Copco AB from 1970 to 1974.
 Wallenberg was industrial advisor to the Skandinaviska Enskilda Banken (SEB) from 1974.
 For a long time he stood in the shadow of his father, who made his oldest son Marc his apprentice and doubted his youngest son Peter's abilities.
 Only in 1982, after his father's death, did he become a prominent member of the Wallenberg clan.
 After his father's death, Peter Wallenberg bought out Volvo's shares in two family businesses and merged the three family investment firms, Investor AB, Providentia and Export Invest.
 He served as chairman of Investor AB for ten years, during which time he internationalised the firm and set in motion international mergers that created companies such as ABB, AstraZeneca and Stora Enso.